 The Physician’s Certificate of Medical Examination is a downloadable Adobe® PDF file.

 If you are having trouble downloading the file, you may have to install Adobe® Reader®.

 The proceeding seeking the appointment of a Guardian begins with the filing of a written Application for Guardianship in the county court having jurisdiction over the Proposed Ward.
 Jurisdiction lies whereever the Proposed Ward can be served.
-Any person not having an interest adverse to the proposed ward, has the right to commence a Guardianship proceeding.
+Any person not having an interest adverse to the Proposed Ward, has the right to commence a Guardianship proceeding.
 The Proposed Ward's family, however, has priority to serve as Guardian.

 The Application must meet certain requirements as set out in the Texas Estates Code.
-For example, the Application must state relevant facts about the proposed ward and the nature and degree of the proposed ward’s alleged incapacity.
-Because Guardianship is such an important matter, the Texas Estates Code requires that the proposed ward and his or her immediate family all receive notice of the Application before the hearing can occur.
+For example, the Application must state relevant facts about the Proposed Ward and the nature and degree of the Proposed Ward’s alleged incapacity.
+Because Guardianship is such an important matter, the Texas Estates Code requires that the Proposed Ward and his or her immediate family all receive notice of the Application before the hearing can occur.
 Therefore, the Proposed Ward’s familial relationships must also be set out in the Application.
 If the situation is dire, the Application must also set out the "imminent danger" to the Proposed Ward's person or estate.
 To learn more about emergency guardianships, please click visit our page on Temporary Guardianships.

 BE SURE TO SAVE AND PRINT YOUR WORKSHEET